How to Embrace Digital Transformation: Strategies for Success in the Digital Era

 Blockbuster’s failure to embrace digital streaming technologies led to its decline.
 Despite opportunities to innovate, like the chance to acquire Netflix, Blockbuster stuck with its traditional rental model while competitors like Netflix surged ahead with digital innovation, leading to Blockbuster’s eventual bankruptcy.

-Kodak, a pioneer in digital camera technology, struggled to fully embrace digital transformation.
+Kodak, a pioneer in film camera technology, struggled to fully embrace digital transformation.
 The company remained focused on its traditional film business and failed to adapt to the digital market shift, which contributed to its bankruptcy.

 Toys ‘R’ Us lagged in investing in e-commerce and digital marketing.
 While competitors embraced online sales and digital strategies, Toys ‘R’ Us failed to develop a strong digital presence, leading to its decline and closure.